“Beware of little expenses; a small leak will sink a great ship.”Benjamin Franklin

 - Plumbing Replacement – most pipes in homes should last for about 100 years.
 Over time, products have improved and deficiencies in old materials have been discovered.
-Make sure and have your plumbing inspected by a home inspector, that will let you know if there is anything to worry about.
+Make sure and have your plumbing inspected by a home inspector, who will let you know if there is anything to worry about.

 - Energy Saving Upgrades – These can include installing tankless hot water heaters, low flow plumbing fixtures, solar panels, and energy efficient appliances.

-- Other Upgrades – Upgraded counter tops (stone or granite), upgraded flooring (tile, wood, bamboo), backsplashes, light fixtures, water fixtures, etc.
+- Other Upgrades – Upgraded countertops (stone or granite), upgraded flooring (tile, wood, bamboo), backsplashes, light fixtures, water fixtures, etc.